cybersamx/react-recipes/nextjs/testing/component/cypress/README.md

-# Component Testing using Cypress
+# Component Testing with Cypress

-Mount a react component in the next.js framework and test against the component using cypress.
+End-to-end testing of next.js components using Cypress.

 ## Setup